fiercePanda007/NerdAcademy-Tests/Cleverlyy/README.md

          }

-      tips : You need to leave some spaces for sidebar in your page. add marginLeft and test the most suitable formatting.
+      tips : The sidebar component should be styled appropriately to fit within your page’s layout.
+You may need to adjust the marginLeft or other CSS properties to ensure the sidebar is correctly placed without overlapping your content